-1. Exactly what equipment and software do I need to access First Bank's Online Banking?
+1. What equipment and software do I need to access First Bank's Online Banking?

-You'll need an Internet service provider, a modem (28,800 baud or higher is recommended), and browser software which supports Secure Sockets Layer (i.e. Netscape 4.x or newer, Microsoft Internet Explorer 4.x or newer.
+You'll need an Internet service provider and browser software which supports Secure Sockets Layer (i.e. Firefox, Internet Explorer, Google Chrome or Safari.
 Latest browser version is recommended).

 Yes.
 This is a common concern with banking and commerce on the Internet.
 Data on the Internet is safeguarded by encryption as it moves between systems.
-Data residing on a system can only be accessed by using an authorized sign-on ID and Passcode.
+Data residing on a system can only be accessed by using an authorized Sign-On ID and Password.

 Any kind of breach in the security of our systems would be a serious business issue for the bank.
 Our success depends on our ability to manage these systems safely and to continue to earn your trust as our customer.
 Please be assured that we will take every measure possible to protect the financial information and resources you have entrusted to us.

-You can help safeguard your information and the banking systems by protecting your Sign-On ID and Pass Code.
-A proper combination of your Sign-On ID and Pass Code is the only way to get access into your account.
+You can help safeguard your information and the banking systems by protecting your Sign-On ID and Password.
+A proper combination of your Sign-On ID and Password is the only way to get access into your account.
 Please be careful to keep this information secure.

 Your online account information is available through access methods, which have been rigorously tested for their secure access.
 The information is not public.
-Only you can access it using your Sign-On ID and Pass Code.
+Only you can access it using your Sign-On ID and Password.

-If Online Banking and all of our back up systems were to go down, you can be comfortable that any transaction for which you had already processed, prior to the system going down, will go through.
-If you were in the middle of a transaction and there is some question as to whether the system has received the request, you may feel free to contact the bank to ensure your transaction request has been accepted.
+If Online Banking and all of our backup systems were to go down, you can feel safe knowing that any transaction that you had processed, prior to the system going down, will go through.
+If you were in the middle of a transaction and there is some question as to whether the system has received the request, please contact the bank to ensure your transaction request has been processed.

 You can access the following types of accounts: